lbain/lucybain/source/blog/2014/12-30-js-dont-touch-global-scope.md

 **Global variables are particularly bad for JS.**

-Not only are all of those points above true (and a few others I didn't include), but for JS specifically global variables can be particularly problematic.
+Not only are all of those points above true (and a few others I didn’t include), but for JS specifically global variables can be particularly problematic.
 This is because JS defaults all variables to the global scope unless they are explicitly defined elsewhere.
 Here’s an example:

 ```
 function badlyScoped() {